Home

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the primary nest discovered at Galveston Island State Park since 2012, based on Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Research.
+This was the primary nest discovered at Galveston Island State Park since 2012, in accordance with Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Analysis.

-“Each egg matters,” Marshall said.
-"Numerous nesting habitat for the Kemp's Ridley has been misplaced to storms, high tide and predation, which is why it is very important transport these nests to an surroundings where they have the most effective likelihood for survival into maturity."
+“Each egg issues,” Marshall mentioned.
+"A number of nesting habitat for the Kemp's Ridley has been misplaced to storms, excessive tide and predation, which is why you will need to transport these nests to an environment where they have the perfect chance for survival into adulthood."

-Marshall mentioned the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anybody who finds a nest to stay not less than 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall said the everyday nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anybody who finds a nest to remain not less than 60 feet away and to name the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org